-On average, installing hardwood floors costs around $1.75 to $3 per square foot for basic installation.
-However, complications — like an uneven flooring, damaged underlayment, extensive prep or even expensive hardwoods — can increase this price dramatically, up to $9 or even more.
+Certain complications — like uneven flooring, damaged underlayment, extensive prep or even expensive hardwoods — may impact how much you pay to install new wooden floors.
 Your costs may also vary depending on where you live, the type of wood you want to install and other factors.

 - How long does wood flooring take to install?

-- How to hire a wood floor installer
+- How to hire someone to install wood floors

 - How to save money on installation

-Of course, the type of wood used for flooring affects the cost, too.
+Of course, the type of wood used for your flooring (and how much you need) affects hardwood flooring prices, too.
 High-end materials like mahogany cost more as a base than sturdy but lower-end woods like oak or pine.

-Based on a national average, hardwood flooring costs range from $1.75 per square foot to $9 or more, depending on how much prep work the installer needs to do.
+When it comes to solid wood and engineered wood, hardwood flooring costs $4-$10 per square foot.
 If you're installing solid wood flooring throughout a large home, you can expect to pay more for the installer's time.

 Most professionals charge per square foot — so installing hardwood flooring in a small, 500-square-foot living room will cost significantly less than replacing carpeting throughout a 2,000-square-foot home.